sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Installation/README.md

 When installed on a multiuser machine, change the TCP ports used by the build engine to avoid conflicts with other users.

     sfdk engine set ssh.port=<number> dbus.port=<number>

+You can find more details in the "Using Sailfish SDK in an automated environment" section of the Sailfish SDK User Manual that comes with the Sailfish IDE.